kristofzerbe/kiko.io/source/_posts/2022/CSS-Columns-and-Drop-Shadow.md

 ## Conclusion

-Maybe the Chromium team will fix the bug as soon as possible, to no longer have to rely on this hack, but the really best solution would be, to finish the work already started on the [**true grid masonry solution**](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Masonry_Layout), which currently only Firefox offers behind a flag.
+Maybe the Chromium team will fix the bug as soon as possible, to no longer have to rely on this hack, but the really best solution would be, to finish the work already started on the [**true grid masonry**](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Masonry_Layout), which currently only Firefox offers behind a flag.

 ---